Why IV In-Line Filters are Vital - A Case Report of a 13-Year-Old Girl

 What was the cause of the frequent obstruction in the infusion line?

-Experiments, including Scanning Electron microscopy (SEM) and Energy Dispersive X-ray (EDX) methods, revealed that
+Experiments, including scanning electron microscopy (SEM) and energy dispersive X-ray (EDX) methods, revealed:

 • microscopic particles (not visible to the naked eye) were formed in the infusion circuit during drug infusion therapy.